If you or someone you care for want to know how they can save when starting INBRIJA, there are options.

 Here's what to expect once your doctor prescribes INBRIJA

-Prescription Support Services works together with your doctor and a specialty pharmacy.
-If you have questions about how to use INBRIJA or need assistance understanding your insurance coverage, you can talk to Prescription Support Services.
+Patient Support Services works together with your doctor and a specialty pharmacy.
+If you have questions about how to use INBRIJA or need assistance understanding your insurance coverage, you can talk to Patient Support Services.

 2. You will get your INBRIJA delivery from a specialty pharmacy